Kaltsoon/kilke/README.md

 1. Install Docker and Docker Compose
 2. Run `docker-compose up`
-3. Once `kilke-db` and `kilke-api` containers are running, run the migrations by first connecting to the `kilke-api` container by running `docker-compose exec kilke-api yarn migrate:latest`
+3. Once `db` and `api` services are running, run the migrations by running `docker-compose exec api yarn migrate:latest`
 4. _(Optional)_ Create a system by calling the API with the following request:

 ```bash